tokio-rs/tracing/tracing/README.md

 use tracing::{debug, error, info, span, warn, Level};

 // the `#[tracing::instrument]` attribute creates and enters a span
 // every time the instrumented function is called.
-The span is named after the
+The span is named after
 // the function or method.
 Paramaters passed to the function are recorded as fields.
 #[tracing::instrument]
 pub fn shave(yak: usize) -> Result<(), Box<dyn Error + 'static>> {